ircv3/ircv3-specifications/extensions/resume.md

 Without this specification, if you know a client's account credentials you can typically close their connection (using something like `/NS GHOST` or `/NS REGAIN`).

-With this specification, if you have a client's resume token you're able to see which hidden channels they've joined and essentially take-over their connection (and indeed, this is the point of the feature).
+With this specification, if you have a client's resume token you're able to see which hidden channels they've joined and essentially take-over their connection.
 Servers have to ensure that resume tokens are cryptographically-strong as they become the new baseline for authenticating as an active, online user.
 Clients should display incoming `RESUMED` messages in such a way that users are explicitly aware that the given client has reconnected.